Des1972/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo Write a script that displays a confused smiley "(Ôo)
+write a script that prints "Hello,World"